Dr. Kenneth Benjamin Hughes, Board-Certified Plastic Surgeon in Los Angeles and Beverly Hills

 What Is Courage? by Dr. Kenneth Benjamin Hughes

 As a background, Dr. Kenneth Benjamin Hughes is a board-certified plastic surgeon in Los Angeles, who has performed thousands of Brazilian butt lifts (BBL).
-Four years ago, Dr. Hughes developed a new fat grafting technique due to his concerns about the safety of intramuscular injections and the development of fat emboli (little pieces of fat migrate through the bloodstream and potentially block function of certain organs including the lungs).
+8 years ago, Dr. Hughes developed a new fat grafting technique due to his concerns about the safety of intramuscular injections and the development of fat emboli (little pieces of fat migrate through the bloodstream and potentially block function of certain organs including the lungs).
 Before the turning point in 2015, Dr. Kenneth Hughes along with the vast majority of board-certified plastic surgeons in the United States, transferred at least a portion of the fat to the buttocks into the muscular tissue.
 This technique had been adopted to produce greater fat survival rates due to the enhanced vascularity of muscle tissue.
 At that time, this method of injection was the standard of care and remained the standard of care until less than 2 years ago with no formal recommendation until August 2018.

 At this time in 2019, the plastic surgery community as a whole knows that intramuscular injection of fat into the buttocks can lead to fat embolus.
 The current theory is that larger diameter vessels in the muscles allows for a small risk of intravascular introduction of fat.
 Some of these fat emboli do not cause respiratory collapse, but can lead to significant morbidity even if the patient recovers.
 These emboli can migrate throughout the body affecting other organs.
 Some of these fat emboli will even lead to patient death.